Bake Play Smile

 Curried rice salad is great when served alone or as a side paired with a main dish.
 Perfect with barbequed meat or chicken kebabs!

-Here are a few of my most popular side dish recipes:
+Here are a few of my favourite salad recipes:

 WANT EVEN MORE DELICIOUS RECIPES?
 Subscribe to my newsletter or follow along on Facebook or Instagram.
 And if you love baking, then please come and join my Facebook cooking club group or subscribe to my YouTube channel.